 Next, the chef decides what recipes will be made to best make use of the ingredients on hand.
 A knowledgeable chef will be able to quickly adapt the menu to adjust for more or less of the required ingredients.

-The chef is a fine hospitality establishment will have a group of cooks on hand to prepare the various dishes on the menu.
+The chef in a fine hospitality establishment will have a group of cooks on hand to prepare the various dishes on the menu.
 Each of these cooks has been trained in the culinary arts and understands the importance of handling each ingredient correctly during the cooking process.

 The cooks will have learned a wide variety of cooking methods so that they can call upon their knowledge to correctly prepare any dish.
-The cooking methods will include things like frying, deep frying, sauteeing, broiling, boiling, basting, baking, steaming and much more.
+The cooking methods will include things like frying, deep-frying, sautéing, broiling, boiling, basting, baking, steaming and much more.
 In addition, the cooks will be familiar with each of the tools necessary to prepare the dishes.
 These include cookware and utensils.
 There is an endless number of kitchen tools, and the true culinary arts professional must learn how to use all of them, including the food mill, grinder, mortar and pestle, ladle, steamer, stick blender and more.
 The cooks must also know how to operate cooking appliances such as gas ranges, electric ovens, freezers, convection ovens, etc.

 What Culinary Arts means around the globe

 If all this sounds overwhelming, consider that there are also international cuisines that culinary arts professionals need to be aware of.
 To work in a hospitality establishment that caters to international guests, the culinary arts professionals must be familiar with international dishes and tools.
-These include dishes like crème Brule, bouillabaisse, cooking methods such as sous-vide.
+These include dishes like crème Brulé, bouillabaisse, cooking methods such as sous-vide.
 Needless to say, this can all seem very intimidating, considering the vast amount of information that is needed to be a true culinary arts professional.

 However, consider that not all the information must be learned at one time.
 In good kitchens, a culinary arts professional learns in stages.
 Anyone interested in becoming a culinary arts professional can attend school to learn the culinary arts.
 You would then work your way through the various positions until you were comfortable with each position.
-For example, you might start as a busser, become a waiter, become a sous chef, become a cook and then perhaps one day become a chef running your own kitchen.
+For example, you might start as a busser, become a waiter, become a sous-chef, become a cook and then perhaps one day become a chef running your own kitchen.

 Along the way, you would learn every aspect of the culinary arts profession.
 You would learn how to present the dishes to the customers, how to garnish a plate, how to cut, dice and slice foods so that it is attractive, how to plate a dish, how to prepare raw foods, how to select fresh cuts of meat and much more.